 Exfoliating soap bars cleanse the skin while removing dead cells.
 When the uppermost layer of dead skin cells is sloughed away or otherwise removed, a smoother, healthier complexion is revealed.
 This can help you look younger while your skin feels softer.

 Unlike loofahs and bath sponges, which can collect bacteria over time, an exfoliating soap bar dissolves naturally as you use it.
 Some of these soap bars are also designed to moisturize.
 Sound good?
 We think so.
-If you’re ready to try an exfoliating soap bar during your next shower or bath, read on to learn more.
 In this guide, we explore the important components of exfoliation so you’ll be on your way to smoother, younger-looking skin.

 To use your bar of exfoliating soap, wet your skin and rub the soap in gentle but firm circular motions.
 The skin on your body may be able to take more vigorous scrubbing than the skin on your face.
 Be kind to your skin; go gentle on all body parts until you determine how much scrubbing your skin can stand without turning red or raw.